sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### Vulnerabilities Property - Vulnerability

-Vulnerability.
-Is a container for the aggregation of all fields that are related to a single vulnerability in the document.
+Vulnerability is a container for the aggregation of all fields that are related to a single vulnerability in the document.
 Value type is object with 1 or more properties.
 Any vulnerability may provide the optional properties acknowledgments, cve, cwe, scores, discovery_date, id, involvements, notes, product_status, references, release_date, remediations, and title.

     "acknowledgments": {
       // ...